Beef Bourguignon

 Steps

-Pre heat oven to 250° and assemble the ingredients.
+Pre heat oven to 325° and assemble the ingredients.
+(Or to use a Crock Pot, see Substitutions.)

-Cook pancetta a dutch oven on the stovetop until it is well done and starts to smoke then remove from the pan and set aside on a plate.
+Cook pancetta a dutch oven on the stovetop then remove from the pan and set aside on a plate.

-When meat reaches a dark golden brown, remove, set aside with the pancetta and allow them to rest.
+When all sides reach a dark golden brown, remove, set aside with the pancetta and allow them to rest.

-Peel and chop the onions and mince the garlic, setting them aside into a prep bowl.
+Peel and chop the yellow onions and mince the garlic, setting them aside into a prep bowl.

-Chop the carrots about half to 1″, slice the portobello mushroom cap into large pieces, peel pearl onions, and pull the herbs off their stems.
+Chop the carrots about 1/2“ pieces, slice the portobello mushroom cap into large pieces, peel pearl onions.
+Set all of these aside in a prep bowl

 Step 4